-The UK Government has confirmed that this scheme will go ahead regardless of whether the UK leaves the EU with a deal, or with no deal.
+The UK Government has confirmed that this scheme will go ahead for EU citizens who are living in the UK by 31 March 2019 regardless of whether the UK leaves the EU with a deal, or with no deal.

 How much does the EU settlement scheme cost?

-I have already paid for and have indefinite leave to remain or permanent residence – what do I do?
+I have indefinite leave to remain or permanent residence – what do I do?

-You can choose to register with the EU settlement scheme, and as you have already paid, you will not have to pay the fee.
+You have to register with the EU settlement scheme.
 There are benefits in registering with the scheme outlined in the Settled and pre-settled status for EU citizens and their families page.

 Who can apply?